Grupo Carso

-Grupo Carso is a Mexican global conglomerate company owned by Carlos Slim.
+Grupo Carso S.A.B. de C.V. is a Mexican global conglomerate company owned by Carlos Slim.
 It was formed in 1990 after the merger of Corporación Industrial Carso and Grupo Inbursa.
-The name Carso stands for Carlos Slim and Soumaya Domit de Slim, his late wife.
+The name Carso stands for Carlos Slim and Soumaya Domit de Slim, his wife.

 In May 2014, the conglomerate had a stock market capitalisation of over $12 billion US dollars.

-In 1996 Carso Global Telecom (which includes Telmex, Telcel and América Móvil) separated itself from Grupo Carso.
+In 1996, Carso Global Telecom (which includes Telmex, Telcel and América Móvil) separated itself from Grupo Carso.

 Divisions

-Industrial
+Industrial and manufacturing

+As of 2023, 31% of sales, 34% of operating income.